jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

   - [filter](https://dplyr.tidyverse.org/reference/filter.html) controls which rows we want to keep from the input dataset.
 In this example three conditions are applied using the “&” (AND) operator.
   - [mutate](https://dplyr.tidyverse.org/reference/mutate.html) is used to create new columns.
   - [str\_c](https://stringr.tidyverse.org/reference/str_c.html) combines multiple strings.
 In this case we are combining the manufacturer and model string fields into a single field with a single space in between.
   - [select](https://dplyr.tidyverse.org/reference/select.html) is used to pick which columns we want to keep.
 A ‘-’ before a column indicates that we want to drop that column.
 The everything() function is shorthand for selecting all remaining columns and is an examle of a [select helper](https://www.rdocumentation.org/packages/dplyr/versions/0.7.3/topics/select_helpers).
-As you can see, this select statement sets the order of the first four columns and then includes the remaining columns while removing the manfacturer and model columns.
+As you can see, this select statement sets the order of the first four columns, includes the remaining columns, but then removes the manfacturer and model columns.
   - [rename](https://dplyr.tidyverse.org/reference/select.html) is used to rename the ‘fl’ column to ‘fuel\_type’

 <!-- end list -->